tnichols217/notes/CSDS 391/W/W2-tln32.md

 ## a

-In minimax, MAX always assumes that MIN will play optimally, so the algorithm
+In minimax, MAX always assumes that MIN will play optimally, so the algorithm does not account for MIN's play-style or deficiencies.
+So whether MAX plays an optimal MIN or a subobtimal MIN, it will still see every game tree the same regardless.

+## b